Sen. Toomey announces plans to retire, won’t run for Pa. governor in 2022

 Those suburbs broke even harder against Republicans in Wolf’s 2018 reelection, in which Sen. Robert P. Casey Jr. (D) also coasted to reelection, and they are poised to deliver major support for Biden.

-Toomey, who reiterated his support for Trump Monday, would have faced a tougher path in those suburbs had he run for Senate or governor.
+Toomey, who reiterated his support for Trump on Monday, would have faced a tougher path in those suburbs had he run for Senate or governor.

-Instead, Toomey is expected to finish his last two years as the GOP chairman or ranking member of the Senate Banking Committee depending upon who wins the Senate majority, then retire and return to the private sector.
+Instead, Toomey is expected to finish his last two years as the GOP chairman or ranking Republican of the Senate Banking Committee depending upon who wins the Senate majority, then retire and return to the private sector.

 “It is my hope that I’ll be chairman of the Senate Banking Committee because I am hopeful and cautiously optimistic that my Republican colleagues will prevail in a number of tough races, and we will be in the majority,” he said.